-Document, lead author and date Relevant direct legislation Information Policy and measures Development design requirements Next update due NationalFloodandCoastalErosionManagement Strategy(Environment Agency)2020 FWMA (Section 2.2.2) No Yes No 2026 National Natural Flood Management Plans (Environment Agency) N/A Yes No No - National Planning Policy Framework (MHCLG) 2019 Planning and Compulsory Purchase Act 2004 as amended & The Town and Country Planning (Local Planning) (England) Regulations 2012 as amended No Yes Yes - Planning Practice Guidance (MHCLG) 2019 Yes No Yes Thames River Basin Management Plan (Environment Agency) 2015 WFD (Section 2.2.3) No Yes No 2021 Regional Thames River Basin District Flood Risk Management Plan (Environment Agency) 2016 Flood Risk Regulations (Section 2.2.1) No Yes No 2021 Regi Thames Catchment Flood Management Plan (Environment Agency) 2009 N/A Yes Yes No - Climate Change guidance for development and flood risk (Environment Agency) 2019 N/A No No Yes 2020 Local Drainage and Wastewater Management Plan (Thames Water) due 2023 N/A Yes Yes Yes 2023 Local Flood Risk Management Strategy (WSCC) 2013 FWMA (Section 2.2.2) Yes No No 2020 West Sussex LLFA Policy for the Management of Surface Water (WSCC) 2018 N/A Yes No Yes -
+Document, lead author and date Relevant direct legislation Informa tion Policy and measures Development design requirements Next update due National National Flood and Coastal Erosion Management Strategy (Environment Agency) 2020 FWMA (Section 2.2.2) No Yes No 2026 Natural Flood Management Plans (Environment Agency) N/A Yes No No - National Planning Policy Framework (MHCLG) 2021 Planning and Compulsory Purchase Act 2004 as No Yes Yes - Planning Practice Guidance (MHCLG) 2022 amended & The Town and Country Planning (Local Planning) (England) Regulations 2012 as amended Yes No Yes Thames River Basin Management Plan: updated 2022 (Environment Agency) 2022 WFD (Section 2.2.3) No Yes No 2028 Regional Thames River Basin District Flood Risk Management Plan (Environment Agency) 2023 Flood Risk Regulations (Section 2.2.1) - due to be revoked in Dec 2023 No Yes No 2027 Reg Thames Catchment Flood Management Plan (Environment Agency) 2009 N/A Yes Yes No - Climate Change guidance for development and flood risk (Environment Agency) 2022 N/A No No Yes Local Drainage and Wastewater Management Plan 2025-2050 (Thames Water)2023 N/A Yes Yes Yes Local Flood Risk Management Strategy (WSCC) 2021-2026.
+(Draft) FWMA (Section 2.2.2) Yes No No Pending West Sussex LLFA Policy for the Management of Surface Water (WSCC) 2018 N/A Yes No Yes -

-2.3.1 The National Flood and Coastal Erosion Risk Management Strategy for England (2011)
+2.3.1 The National Flood and Coastal Erosion Risk Management Strategy for England (2020)

 The National Flood and Coastal Erosion Risk Management Strategy (FCERM) for England provides the overarching framework for future action by all risk management authorities to tackle flooding and coastal erosion in England.
-The new Strategy has been in preparation since 2018.
 The Environment Agency brought together a wide range of stakeholders to develop the strategy collaboratively.
 The Strategy is much more ambitious than the previous one from 2011 and looks ahead to 2100 and the action needed to address the challenge of climate change.
+A progress update to the Strategy was published in 2022 outlining what had been achieved by 2022 and the roadmap to achieving the goals set out in the Strategy until the year 2026.